sawyermade/macos_win10_usb/README.md

 ```

+# ADVANCED AND NOT RECOMMENDED!
+USE ABOVE ExFAT METHOD!
 # Create NTFS Windows 10 Bootable USB on macOS Monterey Apple Silicon M1 / M2
 This is how to make a bootable NTFS usb drive for Windows 10